Friday, June 26, 2020

 Several secondary sources list Michael Mason Sr.'s wife as being a Ward, so this record is definitely of interest.
 At first, I thought that John K. Ward could be a child of Rebecca's from a previous marriage, but after studying records in Madison County, Mississippi, I think he was probably Dr. John Kidd Ward and possibly a nephew of Rebecca's.

 The next record found is Rebecca Mason on the 1840 census of Madison County, Mississippi.
 On that census, she is living near two Ward households.
-She is a woman 60 - 69 years of age with a female child age 15 - 19 in her household.
-The overlap between the 1830 and 1840 census puts Rebecca at about 50 years old.
+She is a woman 60 - 69 years of age with a female child aged 15 - 19 in her household.
+The overlap between the 1830 and 1840 census puts Rebecca at about 50 years old in 1830.
 These ages are roughly in keeping with their ages on the 1830 Madison County, Alabama census.

 Madison Co., MS, 1840 Census